sohailGHUB/Calories_Burnt_MLOps/README.md

 ---

-## 2. 📒 Development
+## 2. Development

-The machine learning workflow is implemented in a **Databricks Notebook**.

-The notebook performs the core development activities required to prepare the data and build the prediction models.
+The Databricks Notebook is used as the main development environment.

 The development stage includes: